 The HAWATOUR Portable Elastic Clothesline can stretch to 10 ft, but it’s retractable so it doesn’t take up much space in your bag.

-Don’t even have the space for a clothesline with integrated pegs like the Hawatour?
-No problem: there’s an even smaller version that eliminates the pegs altogether.
+Don’t even have the space for a clothesline with integrated pegs?
+No problem: there’s an even smaller version that eliminates pegs altogether.

 The braided weave of the Flexo-Line Compact Clothesline holds up to 12 pounds of wet garments, while weighing under an ounce.
 Simply hook the ends of the clothesline over any two sturdy items up to eight feet apart, then pull the edges of your clothes through the weave to hold them in place.